racker/service-registry-docs/Getting-Started.md

 ```

-You can also inspect the events feed and there should be a `service.join`
+You can also inspect the events feed which should include a `service.join`
 event:

 ```shell